The Big 4 Accounting FirmsEverything You Need to Know

 Auditor independence and crypto-accounting.

-Auditor independence is becoming stricter all the time, which is impeding the Big 4 from providing a variety of services to their clients.
+Auditor independence is becoming stricter all the time, which is impeding the Big 4 from providing a variety of (often more valuable) services to their clients.

-So, while auditing half of the Fortune 500 may seem great, it actually prevents you from providing any other services to those companies, many of which may be more lucrative than auditing.
+So, while auditing half of the Fortune 500 may seem great, it actually prevents you from providing many other services to those companies, some of which may be much more lucrative than auditing.

 This is an issue for all of the Big 4, but particularly PwC and EY who are focused heavily on their audit practice.